gaussifer/discord-static-bot/README.md

         If null, all members can create as many channels as they want.

 If you don't want to put any id there, fill the value with "null" (without ").

+After all this is done, you can execute the bot by running `python3 bot.py conf.json` in a command-line.
+Note that you need to keep the bot running for it to work.
+For simple setups, using `tmux` to run the command and detaching from the session might be enough.